enso-org/benchmarks/README.md

 Under the hood, it uses the [FastR](https://github.com/oracle/fastr) implementation developed by Oracle, running on the GraalVM, which is significantly faster than the standard GNU-R implementation.
-We utilize a wide set of custom optimizations that make sure the Enso - R interoperability runs without performance bottlenecks.
+We utilize a wide set of custom optimizations that make sure the Enso-R interoperability runs without performance bottlenecks.

 > The plot and table below have been adapted from the
 > [FastR benchmarks](https://medium.com/graalvm/faster-r-with-fastr-4b8db0e0dceb#4ab6).
 > The original plot was showing speedup, but to keep the same format as other
 > plots in this repository, we have computed the `Relative Time` for each
-> implementation by inversing the speedup.
+> implementation by calculating the inverse of the speedup.

 <img align="left" src="images/fastr.svg" width="50%">